OPSILab/Idra/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **April 2019**:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **June 2019**:

 - DCAT-AP metadata will be accessible also through Idra SPARQL endpoint
-- Release of Idra web scrapping plugin for Chrome to federate custom websites
 - Upgrade of Solr component and decouple from the Idra core

 ## Medium term